hotwired-laravel/turbo-laravel/docs/helpers.md

 }
 ```

-### The `request()->wasFromTurboNative()` macro
+### The `request()->wasFromHotwireNative()` macro

-The `request()->wasFromTurboNative()` macro added to the request class will check if the request came from a Turbo Native client and returns `true` or `false` accordingly.
+The `request()->wasFromHotwireNative()` macro added to the request class will check if the request came from a Hotwire Native client and returns `true` or `false` accordingly.

-Turbo Native clients are encouraged to override the `User-Agent` header in the WebViews to mention the words `Turbo Native` on them.
-This is what this macro uses to detect if it came from a Turbo Native client.
+Hotwire Native clients are encouraged to override the `User-Agent` header in the WebViews to mention the words `Hotwire Native` on them.
+This is what this macro uses to detect if it came from a Hotwire Native client.

 ### The `response()->turboStream()` macro